 New Year’s Resolutions: Get Healthy With the Keto Diet

 Ushering in a new year often means a renewed commitment to health and wellness.
 Many people vow to eat healthier and lose weight.
-Enter a keto diet and your need to learn about essential items for a keto pantry.
+Enter you desire to try the keto diet and your need to learn about essential items for a keto pantry.

 If you’re new to the ketogenic diet, you may find it useful to read our Complete Beginner’s Guide to the Ketogenic Diet.
 Our guide explains the science and why of living a keto lifestyle.
 It also gives you practical information to get started with the keto diet.

 While it can be challenging to eat keto when there are others in your house who don’t, having some essential keto ingredients around can set you up for success.
 This is where it is very helpful to have a keto friendly pantry full of the right staples.
 Avoiding carbs is a lot easier if your pantry is full of things you can eat and still be in ketosis.

 Some items are an obvious choice for a keto pantry, while others are more subtle.
 Especially if you’re a beginner and totally new to a low carb lifestyle, you may be wondering “what can I eat on the keto diet?”
 It’s important to note that there aren’t really any “keto foods.”
 Ketosis is a metabolic state that is reached by keeping carb intake very low.
 The threshold of carbs to for ketosis is typically 20-50 grams per day, depending on your personal metabolism.